arthurOmanko/HSSSSforVR/README.md

 - On HSSSS config menu, especially, [Normal Blur Iterations] value must be smaller on VR, otherwise FPS on VR will get much decreased.
 - Alpha value of backlight would influence looks of charas largely.
   If so, please set alpha value of backlight at 0.
+- Please be careful about HSSSS.dll and HSSSSforVR.dll version, because this might not work properly when different version dlls.

 ## [Requirements]